|Birth: ||Jul. 13, 1893, Armenia|

 He, his older brother Gazar and other brother Adam were able to escape and board a ship eventually making their way to America.
 They had nothing yet at such young an age the three of them opened their own Jewelry and Fur Company in New York, becoming Jewelers to some of the biggest stars of that time period (Clark Gable, Greta Garbo, etc).

 He served in WWI and was blinded by mustard gas, but eventually regained his sight.
 Later he married Esther, the love of his life (who happened to have been previously married to his brother Adam).
-When Adam died in WWI during service, he felt compelled to take care of Esther and her newborn son.
+When Adam died in 1926, he felt compelled to take care of Esther and her young son.
 He loved Esther with his whole heart and they lived a very long life together.

-They moved eventually to Ohio where they had a daughter Georgianna who later died from a childhood illness of some sort.
-Then they had another daughter Clara.
+They moved eventually to Ohio where they had a daughter Clara.
 When Esther's son from her previous marriage died in a terrible auto accident they later moved to California to start over.